manhal-mhd/netops1/README.md

 ```
+These settings configure Unbound to listen on specified IP addresses and set access control rules.

 #### Check Configuration
    ```bash
    unbound-checkconf
    ```
+   This command validates the Unbound configuration file for any syntax errors.
 ### B4.
 Start and Test

 #### Start Unbound
 ```bash
 service unbound start
 ```
+This command starts the Unbound service.

 #### Test Resolution
 ```bash
 dig @127.0.0.217 google.com
 ```
+The `dig` command tests the DNS resolution using the configured Unbound server.

 ![image](https://github.com/user-attachments/assets/d24ae920-6134-4ffd-ac03-49377b0c47a2)

 ## Maintenance and Monitoring